 - We never shared the data of any myPersonality user for any commercial purpose.

 - myPersonality had nothing to do with Cambridge Analytica or SCL.
-They have never had access to our data, our algorithms, our expertise, etc. Moreover, unlike Cambridge Analytica, we did not collect data from anyone without their consent.
+They have never had access to our data, our algorithms, our expertise, etc. Moreover, unlike Cambridge Analytica, we only collected data from volunteers that gave us and opt-in consent to do so.
 Also, see this statement from the University of Cambridge Psychometrics Centre.

 myPersonality was a Facebook App that allowed its users to participate in psychological research.
 It was created by David Stillwell in the summer of 2007.
 David had just finished his undergraduate course in psychology and was accepted for his PhD at the University of Nottingham.
 David’s plan was to share a personality questionnaire with his 50 Facebook friends.
 He was rather surprised when the friends of his friends, and then the friends of the friends of his friends, joined the study.
 Soon, thousands of people were participating every day for fun, self-insight and to donate their data to psychological research.